skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 K'dar suspects their loyalties are not as flexible enough to suit Noreeno.

-Eomer tells him that Noreeno killed their four elite soldiers.
+Eomier tells him that Noreeno killed their four elite soldiers.
 Stonefist is not surprised and mentions that same night his four gate soldiers left.